 If you have questions regarding asbestos and the rules governing renovation, repairs and removal of asbestos-containing material, contact the Oregon Department of Environmental Quality at 503-229-5982 or visit the Oregon Department of Environmental Quality (DEQ) Asbestos Information website.

-Asbestos abatement and structural demolition activities may discharge asbestos and lead paint particulates as well as other pollutants that are prohibited from entering the City stormwater system, but may be authorized to enter the sanitary sewer system.
+Asbestos abatement and structural demolition activities may result in asbestos and lead paint particulates as well as other pollutants.
+These pollutants are prohibited from entering the city’s stormwater system.
+However, if authorized, they may be discharged to the sanitary sewer system after approved treatment onsite.

 Report asbestos concerns